G. A. Brown

 Gibson A. Brown (better known as G. A. Brown) (1849 – 1915) was a native of Washington County, Texas.
-His parents were James P. and Mary A. (nee Bryan), both natives of Georgia who had moved to a farm in 1847.
+His parents were James P. and Mary A. (née Bryan), both natives of Georgia who had moved to a farm in 1847.
 Brown became an attorney and moved to Greer County, Texas.

 Legal education and early career

 After graduating from public school, he studied law in the office of former Texas governor James W. Throckmorton (1825-1894) in Sherman, Texas, where he continued practicing law with Gov. Throckmorton.

 Career in Texas

 G. A. then joined the Throckmorton and Brown firm as a junior partner, until he moved to Clarendon in Donley County, Texas in 1882, where he was appointed county judge.
 After serving two terms, he resigned to devote his time to private law practice.
 In 1889, he was named judge of the newly-created Texas 44th Judicial District by Texas Governor, L. S. Ross, and moved his residence to Vernon in Wilbarger County, Texas.
 He was re-elected three times, remaining in office until 1903.

 The State of Texas had created Greer County in 1860, and thereafter claimed jurisdiction over it, but this issue had been argued in the United States courts at several levels and for many years.
 By 1896, the issue had already been litigated again.
 At last, the Supreme Court rejected Texas' claims.
 The U.S. Congress quickly passed legislation that declared the land as under the jurisdiction of the Federal Government and attached it to the Territory of Oklahoma, effective May 4, 1896.

 A local legend claimed that Judge Brown was trying an important case that morning when he was interrupted by a messenger who brought him the news that had just arrived on the telegraph.
 Judge Brown immediately adjourned the court and announced that he no longer had jurisdiction over the case.
 He allegedly announced to everyone in the courtroom that "...
 We opened court in Greer County, Texas, but will close court in Greer County, Oklahoma."

 Many settlers in the county were concerned about the status of their claims over land they had bought while it was still part of Texas.
 They asked Brown to go to Washington to secure their claims.
 He agreed, and after meeting with President Cleveland and Attorney General Harmon, who concurred.
 Congress quickly passed the necessary legislation to secure these prior claims.